Enjoy one of the country’s most enviable lifestyles when you call Canberra home.Read more

 Joel believes Canberra is in a unique position to help musicians build relationships that further their careers.
 Our close-knit arts and music community help build this.
 “It doesn’t have a lot of venues and hubs.
 Because of that, it forces musicians to build more relationships.
 Building those connections is more realistic and achievable here.
 I’ve always enjoyed Canberra for that reason,” he says.

-Like visual artist, Kirsty Rea, Joel appreciates how much easier it is to support your peers in Canberra.
+Like visual artist, Kirstie Rea, Joel appreciates how much easier it is to support your peers in Canberra.
 “It’s easier for the community to get behind each other because everything’s within reach.”

 For Joel, the big attraction of Canberra is that it’s a welcoming community surrounded by beautiful bush and rivers.